lvsl/systemd-sdk-go/README.md

 ### Why SDK?
 Current available [bindings](https://github.com/coreos/go-systemd) are too low-level and bloated.

-The goal on this project is provide more high-level and lean set of building blocks, but without restricting too much.
+*The goal of this project is provide more high-level and lean set of building blocks, but without restricting too much*.

-P.S.
-Project was inspired by [rkt](https://github.com/rkt/rkt/blob/master/Documentation/devel/architecture.md) (which seems mostly abandoned now).
+(P.S.: Project was inspired by [rkt](https://github.com/rkt/rkt/blob/master/Documentation/devel/architecture.md) (which seems mostly abandoned now)).

 ## Project Status
 Early WIP.